bhuvinth/travel-aggregator/choice-and-rationales/README.md

 #### 4. Dependency Injections
 In general I use dependency injections for easy modifiability and testability.
 But since the application is simple enough, right now it didn't make sense to do dependency injections.
-Nevertheless, I have kept the major parts (markdownService) injectable.
+Nevertheless, I have kept the major parts (FlightService) injectable.
 So, lets say the application gets more difficult, it is easy to add the Dependency Injection.

 #### 5. Automation Testing: